ay4325434/TetrisISU/readme.txt

 Tips and tricks:
 - Clean stacking: Try to make your stack flat.
 It opens up more potential to clear lines.
-- T-spins: They give a score bonus - A T-spin double gives you the same score as a Quad.
+- T-spins: They give a score bonus.
+A T-spin double gives you the same score as a Quad.

 Bugs:
 - Rotation: Piece may rotate in the wrong direction or 180 degrees for no reason.
 - Blocks may phase into other blocks.
-- Line clearing: Especially with the I piece, some lines may be cleared by accident (the row hasn't been filled).

 Features being implemented:
 - Wall kicks: This feature looks for alternative spaces for a piece to fit in if the original